What is SMILE® Pro?

 - Air travel/High-speed rail: There are no restrictions on air or high-speed rail travel after surgery, but long-distance travel is recommended to be avoided during the early stages of recovery.

-When can I resume exercise/fitness after SMILE® Pro?
+When can I resume exercise/fitness after SMILE® Pro eye surgery?

 Strenuous exercise should be suspended: Please avoid strenuous exercise within one month after surgery to prevent sweat from getting into the eyes and causing infection.

 I am over 38 years old.
-Would you still recommend SMILE® Pro to me?
+Would you still recommend SMILE® Pro eye surgery Hong Kong to me?

 For individuals who have been troubled by myopia for a long time, the more popular options currently available are SMILE® Pro or ICL implantable contact lenses.
 While the age at which presbyopia appears varies from person to person, most people begin to experience related symptoms after the age of 40.
 Therefore, individuals aged 38 and above must also consider the “near future” when choosing a vision correction solution.